-Day 2 The second day is entirely dedicated to the discovery of the Val d’Orcia.
-It is a sizeable area, so it’s impossible to cover it in just 2 days.
-We started in Montepulciano, where there are many things worth visiting, but also many tourists, so it’s better to arrive early in the morning to avoid crowds.
+Start from Montepulciano, also blissfully located in the middle of Val D'orcia and Val di Chiana, where there are many attractions worth visiting.
 The town is known as a jewel of the 1500s thanks to its Renaissance art and architecture: visit Piazza Grande, which is at the highest point of Montepulciano, and have a look at the tower and the Gothic façade of the Palazzo Comunale and the Cathedral of Santa Maria Assunta.
 There are also many panoramic views worth enjoying, especially the one in Piazza San Francesco, where you can observe the surrounding hills and the church of the Madonna di San Biagio.

 Once you arrive in Pienza, the hometown of Pope Pius II, the city will surprise you because it has hardly changed over the centuries.
-In 1996 Pienza was declared a UNESCO World Heritage Site, and it is worth a visit for plenty of reasons: the magnificent views, Piazza Pio II, the streets with "romantic" names such as Via del Bacio (Kiss Street) and Via dell'Amore (Love Street) and... for the cheese!
+In 1996 Pienza was declared a UNESCO World Heritage Site thanks to the magnificent views, Piazza Pio II, the streets with "romantic" names such as Via del Bacio (Kiss Street) and Via dell'Amore (Love Street) and... for the cheese!

-There are also other products you have to taste, including pici pasta and sausages of Cinta Senese: since you’ll probably be there for the lunch hour, I recommend these delicacies!
+Since you’ll probably be there for lunch, know that there are also other delicacies you have to taste, including pici pasta and sausages of Cinta Senese.

 The last stop of the car ride is Bagno Vignoni, a popular destination known especially for its hot springs and the central Square of Sources with a 16th century tank containing thermal waters.
 There are also great views on Rocca d’Orcia and on the Orcia River.